PHP 7.4 Features: Typed Properties, Arrow Functions, and More

 Typed Properties in PHP 7.4

 Typed properties allow you to declare type hints directly on class properties.
 Before PHP 7.4, type hints could only be used on function parameters and return types.
-Now you can enforce types on properties, catching bugs at the point of assignment rather than when the property is read later.
+Adding type safety to properties required getter and setter methods that performed validation.
+PHP 7.4 removed that requirement by letting you declare types directly on properties.

 class User {